tychoish/amboy/README.rst

 Getting Started
 ~~~~~~~~~~~~~~~

-Currently amboy vendors all of its dependencies, as a result of an upstream
-requirement to build on go1.9; however, eventually the project will move to use
-modules.
-For the time being, have a ``GOPATH`` set, and ensure that you check
-out the repository into ``$GOPATH/src/github/deciduosity/amboy``.

 All project automation is managed by a makefile, with all output captured in the
 `build` directory.
 Consider the following operations: ::